 Teethers for Babies: Why, When and What kind to get

-If your baby has started to put things in their mouth, you’ve probably been looking for a teether or trying to learn what the best teething toys for them would be.
+If your child has started to put things in their mouth, you’ve probably been looking for a safe baby teether or trying to learn what the best teething toys for them would be.

-Should it be silicone or wood?
+While there are plenty of teethers available today, you may have some concerns: Should it be silicone or wood?
 Soft or hard?
 What are teething rings?
-At what age does your child need a teether?
+At what age should your child use a teether?

-In this blog, we will cover everything you need to know about teethers from when to use them to the best teether material.
+In this blog, we will cover everything you need to know about teethers from when to use them to the best teether material to teething toys we reccommend.
 But before we get there, let’s begin by understanding exactly why babies need teethers.

 Why do babies need teethers?

 The most common reason for this is that their first few teeth are growing!
-While this is an exciting milestone in your baby’s development, it can also be a painful time for them.
 For teething babies, biting into something is a way to explore the sensation and reduce the pain of their swollen gums.

 Some signs that they are teething may include excessive drooling, constantly being cranky or irritable, having sore gums, or even running a mild temperature.
 You could even gently run a finger along their gums to feel for any growing teeth.

-When their tongues run over objects, they are able to explore their own mouths and learn how to make different sounds.
-This is a step towards babbling and eventually, speaking.
+When their tongues run over objects, they are also able to explore their own mouths and learn how to make different sounds.

 In both cases, teether toys are good to have as this gives your child something to play with, bite, and explore.
 The best time to give your child a teether is usually when they are between 4 to 10 months old.